evanmy/sae/README.md

 Unfortunately, Buckner40 and its manual segmentation are not public dataset.
 However, we provide some example OASIS [2] volumes in `./data/vols/` and automatic segmentations in `./data/labels/`.
 The labels legend can be found in the [FreeSurfer webpage](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT).
 We also provide the probabilistic atlas that we used in our experiment in the data folder.
 Check `functions/dataset.py` for further details on how we convert these numpy files into torch tensor.

 ### Training
 Once your MRI has been preprocessed, the next step is to obtain a good initialization for the encoder.
 This is accomplish by first mapping your training brain MRI to the probabilistic atlas.
 As an example, we provide our initialization in `./weights/pretrained_encoder.pth.tar`.
-However, you should pretrain your own encoder for your dataset in order to obtain the best results.
+However, you should pretrain your own encoder for your dataset in order to obtain the good results.

 To train SAE, run `python train.py 0 2 --compute_dice`